 Constructing, altering and decommissioning wells, and installing well pumps are restricted activities in British Columbia.
-As such, all drillers and pump installers must be registered with the government to legally operate in the province.
+As such, in most cases drillers and pump installers must be registered with the government to legally operate in the province (or be operating under the direct supervision of a registered well driller, registered well pump installer or a professional hydrogeologist or geotechnical engineer).
 In order to become registered and listed on the Register of Well Drillers or Register of Well Pump Installers (S.8 and S.10 of GWPR), the individual must apply to the deputy comptroller at the Ministry of Environment and Climate Change Strategy by completing a registration form, located here: Application for registration of well driller and well pump installer

 Exam Preparation Resources:

-The BCGWA have compiled the following list of resources to help candidates prepare for the ITA exam:
+The BCGWA have compiled the following list of resources to help candidates prepare for the SkilledTradesBC exam:

 Water Well Driller:

 Refer to GeoExchange BC for more information.